-Daniel Cammish is a British racing driver who currently competes with Halfords Yuasa Racing in the British Touring Car Championship as a rookie.
+Daniel Cammish is a British racing driver who currently competes with Halfords Yuasa Racing in the British Touring Car Championship.
+He made the BTCC debut in 2018.

-Before stepping into the BTCC in 2018, Cammish spent four season driving Porsche 911 in different competitions, winning the Porsche Carrera Cup GB in 2015 and 2016.
+Before stepping into the BTCC, Cammish spent four seasons driving Porsche 911 in different competitions, winning the Porsche Carrera Cup GB in 2015 and 2016.

 Formula Ford rookie champ in 2009